- Windows File Systems

 - Windows System state

 To fix these issues, Microsoft developed a new file system called ReFS, or 'Resilient File System', which was first introduced with Windows Server 2012.
+Microsoft has a 'statement of intent' to move to ReFS as the default file system but there is no timescale for this as yet.
+The fact that we cannot yet boot from an ReFS system is an immediate show stopper.
 ReFS was designed to support most of the NTFS features, so it would not need new system APIs and so most file system filters will continue to work with ReFS volumes.

 The NTFS features that are supported include; Access Control Lists, BitLocker encryption, change notifications, file IDs, USN Journals, junction points, symbolic links, mount points, reparse points, volume snapshots and oplocks.